-The purpose of screening is to determine whether an individual needs assessment.
-The purpose of assessment is to gather the detailed information needed for a treatment plan that meets the specific needs of the individual.
-Many standardized instruments and interview protocols are available to help counselors perform appropriate screening and assessment for individuals.
+Screening helps determine the potential need for a more comprehensive assessment.
+The purpose of an assessment is to gather the detailed information needed for a treatment plan that meets the specific needs of the individual.
+Many standardized instruments and interview protocols are available to help counselors perform an appropriate screening and assessment for individuals.

-Screening involves asking questions carefully designed to determine whether a more thorough evaluation for a particular problem or disorder is warranted.
-Many screening instruments require little or no special training to administer.
+Screening involves asking questions carefully designed to determine the need for a more thorough evaluation for a particular problem or disorder.
+Many screening instruments require little/no special training to administer.
 Screening differs from assessment in the following ways:

 - Screening is a process for evaluating the possible presence of a particular problem.
-The outcome is normally a simple yes or no. - Assessment is a process for defining the nature of that problem, determining a diagnosis, and developing specific treatment recommendations for addressing the problem or diagnosis.
+The responses are normally a simple yes or no. - Assessment is a process for defining the nature of that problem, determining a diagnosis, and developing specific treatment recommendations for addressing the problem or diagnosis.